CalmDownVal/signal/readme.md

 ### Cons

 - ❌ is non-standard and will involve some learning curve and getting used to
-- ❌ does not support event bubbling
+- ❌ not suitable for event bubbling

 ## User Guide